wemake-services/django-test-migrations/README.md

 One can also pass `--name` attribute when creating migrations, but it is easy to forget.

-We offer an automated solution: `django` check that produces a warning for each badly named migration.
+We offer an automated solution: `django` check that produces an error for each badly named migration.

 Add our check into your `INSTALLED_APPS`: